High Debt-To-Income Ratio? Personal Loan Lenders and Options

-Have you ever applied for a personal loan only to be told that you don't qualify because of your debt-to-income ratio?
-It's a frustrating experience.
-You know you don't have enough money – that's why you need a loan!
+Do you need a loan but have been refused everywhere?
+If you applied for a personal loan only to be told that you don’t qualify because of your debt-to-income ratio, you need options.

 A debt-to-income ratio, or DTI, is the relationship between how much you owe and how much you have coming in.
 You can calculate it by dividing your total monthly debt payment by your gross monthly income, defined as what you make before deductions.